-IMPORTANT: If you were in the real estate sales business, do not use PA Schedule E. You must report net income (loss) from rentals of real estate held for sale to customers in the ordinary course of your real estate sales, and/or from your business of renting other personal property on PA Schedule C or PA Schedule C-F.
+IMPORTANT: If you were in the real estate sales business, do not use PA Schedule E. You must report net income (loss) from rentals of real estate held for sale to customers in the ordinary course of your real estate sales, and/or from your business of renting other personal property on PA Schedule C.